 prospective gross premium valuation method.

-Mathematical reserves are calculated based on future
+Mathematical reserves are calculated based on

-assumptions having regard to current and future
+future assumptions having regard to current

-experience e.g. interest rates, mortality and expenses.
+and future experience e.g. interest rates,

 For participating products, appropriate future bonus